mj-linane/OR-CS4All-Python-Examples/1.programming-variables-math-random/3-sprites-variables-math.md

 5. Look at how the sprite image is represented in Python

 Background color
-Try changing the background color using `scene:set background color to` in the `scene:Scene` category.
+Try changing the background color using `scene:set background color to` in the `scene` category.

 ~